gbrt/kg/README.md

 I think i missed one of the bonus questions on CF, but hopefully everything else is there and working

+FYI, ive used argparse on my python script, so the syntax is , for example ...

+# ./getBeersGreaterThan.py --abv 6

 Thanks
 Gary